addrummond/claney/Readme.md

 posts /users/posts/:id
 ```

-An error is reported if another route is added in between the two `posts` routes:
+But an error is reported if another route is added in between the two `posts` routes:

 ```
 # BAD